freeplay-sandbox/dataset/README.md

 Getting started
 ---------------

+1. Download and unzip the [lastest version of the dataset from the Zenodo platform](https://doi.org/10.5281/zenodo.1043507)
+2. Launch `python ./tools/visualise_dataset.py ./data/<record>/pinsoro-*.csv`.
+   If everything is working as expect, this should replay the interaction as seen in the screenshot above.
+3. Have fun! (and do not hesitate to use the source of `visualise_dataset.py` as a starting point for your own research)

-This repository contains two things:
+More in depth, this repository contains two things:

 - the dataset **metadata** (and **data** once you have obtained the actual data) in the `data/` subdirectory.
 [Check the README.md](data/README.md) file there to know more about how the data is stored.
-- a few tools (mainly `bash` scripts) to explore and manipulate the dataset.
+- a few tools to explore and manipulate the dataset.
   [Check the README.md](tools/README.md) to know more.

 Advanced analysis tools are available as well in [a separate